pytorch/captum/docs/faq.md

 * [Can my model using functional non-linearities (E.g. nn.functional.ReLU) or reused modules be used with Captum?](#can-my-model-using-functional-non-linearities-eg-nnfunctionalrelu-or-reused-modules-be-used-with-captum)
 * [Do JIT models, DataParallel models, or DistributedDataParallel models work with Captum?](#do-jit-models-dataparallel-models-or-distributeddataparallel-models-work-with-captum)
 * [I am working on a new interpretability / attribution method and would like to add it to Captum.
 How do I proceed?](#i-am-working-on-a-new-interpretability-attribution-method-and-would-like-to-add-it-to-captum-how-do-i-proceed)
+* [I'm using a gradient-based attribution algorithm such as integrated gradients for a RNN/LSTM network and I see 'cudnn RNN backward can only be called in training mode'.
+How can I resolve this issue ?]
+(#how-can-I-resolve-cudnn-RNN-backward-error-for-RNN-LSTM-network)

 ### **How do I set the target parameter to an attribution method?**